nateofspades/Shortest_Driving_Route/README.md

 The second visualization in this notebook shows that both the greedy approach and Christofides algorithm generate a Hamiltonian cycle nearly instantly even when there are 150 nodes in the graph.
 In other words, even if the trucker has to visit as many as 150 locations, both the greedy approach and Christofides algorithm could provide a recommended route nearly instantly.
 For this reason, when there are 12 or more nodes in G then two Hamiltonian cycles are generated - one using the greedy approach and one using Christofides algorithm - and the one with less total edge weight (i.e. less total distance traveled) is selected.

-Step 3 - Asymmetric Traveling Salesman Problem in 3 Ways:
+Step 1b - Asymmetric Traveling Salesman Problem Using 3 Approaches:

 This is similar to Step 2 except that now we are interested in creating a **Hamiltonian path** instead of a Hamiltonian cycle.
 The difference is that now we are no longer interested in returning to the starting node after the last node has been visited.